opencog/opencog/opencog/nlp/ull-parser/README.md

 Steps A-C are "well-known" in the academic literature, with results reported by many researchers over the last two decades.
 The results from Steps D & E are new, and have never been published before.
-(Results from Step D can be found in the file, in this directory `learn-lang-diary/drafts/connector-sets.lyx`, the PDF of which was posted to the mailing lists)
+(Results from Step D can be found in the `drafts/connector-sets.lyx` file, inside the [`nlp/learn/learn-lang-diary`](https://github.com/opencog/opencog/tree/master/opencog/nlp/learn/learn-lang-diary) directory, the PDF of which was posted to the mailing lists)

 All of the statistics gathering is done within the OpenCog AtomSpace, where counts and other statistical quantities are associated with various